Antimicrobial Susceptibility Testing (AST)

 • The standard agar proportion method is more labor-intensive and time-consuming than the commercial broth-automated methods.

-• A recent study demonstrates that first-line and second-line drug testing on the BACTEC MGIT 960 also provides acceptable results in a distinctly shorter time.
+• A recent study demonstrates that first-line and second-line drug testing on the BACTEC MGIT 960 also provides acceptable results in a shorter time.
 Second-line drugs usually include four or more of the following: Increased dosages of INH and EMB, capreomycin, ethionamide, amikacin, p-aminosalicylic acid (PAS), rifabutin, streptomycin, and levofloxacin.

 Manual methods: Agar proportion